Automattic/phpcs-neutron-standard/README.md

 Strong types allow the compiler to spot errors when PHP code is being executed, preventing subtle bugs by making usage explicit.
 It also allows the compiler to optimize execution of function calls.
 Finally, it aids in function design by exposing implicit assumptions about the data being passed between parts of a code base and making them explicit.
 This can help future developers (or our future selves) from mistaking these assumptions.

-This is complicated by return types which can be multiple values.
+This is complicated by types which can be multiple values.
 For example, some functions can return `WP_Error` or `string`.

-This could be solved by using a wrapper class at the expense of additional complexity when using the value.
-One possible implementation of this is the `Maybe` [described in this post](http://payton.codes/2017/11/11/maybe-returning-errors-in-php/) (this concept is [more often called a `Result` in functional programming](https://doc.rust-lang.org/std/result/enum.Result.html)).
+It can also be non-specific in the case of generics such as `array`, since the type does not specify what the array contains.
+In those cases, PHPDoc comments should be used to explain types.

 ## Constants